georgefang13/STRIDE_CIQ_CustomBleProfile/README.md

 ## Hardware
 In addition to the [hardware list](https://github.com/4djelliot/nRF_CustomBleProfile?tab=readme-ov-file#hardware) in the nRF_CustomBleProfile guide you will need:
-* [Garmin vívoactive 5 smartwatch](https://www.garmin.com/en-US/p/1057989/pn/010-02862-10) or another compatible smartwatch.
+* Garmin forerunner265 smartwatch or another compatible smartwatch.
 * [Garmin USB-A Charging/Data Cable](https://www.garmin.com/en-US/p/696132/pn/010-12983-00)
 * [nRF52840 USB Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle)
     * Used to enable Bluetooth connectivity for the Connect IQ device simulator
-* nRF52 DK that has been flashed with firmware from the [nRF_CustomBleProfile project](https://github.com/4djelliot/nRF_CustomBleProfile).
 * Computer (Windows 10 / Windows 11 were used in our demo)

 ## Computer Software